nainarazz/nainacodes.com-old/content/posts/test-driven-development-with-react-testing-library/test-driven-development-with-react-testing-library.md

 ## Adding a new todo item

-A Todo List app is not a Todo List app if we cannot add a new todo item, so let us add this capability in our app.
+A Todo app is not a Todo app if we cannot add a new todo item, so let us add this capability in our app.
 Like what we did earlier, we are first going to write a test and then do the implementation.

 ### Failing test